wkvmuller/DavidHAhl-BASIC-PROGRAMS/BASIC Computer Games - Microcomputer edition - 101+ Great Games/README.md

 These source code are from the following site: http:..www.vintage-basic.net/games.html.

-See my other repo Spagettie BAASIC for a linux, raspbery pios (current version) windows & maybe a mac.
+See my other repo Spagettie BASIC for a linux, raspbery pi os (current version) windows & maybe a mac.